Vlad Tuinov: Professional kickboxing career

-On January 17, 2019 Vlad Tuinov signed a two year contract with Glory.
+On January 17, 2019, Vlad Tuinov signed a two-year contract with Glory.
 In his debut fight, on June 22, 2019, Tuinov lost by Split Decision to Michael Palandre at Glory 66 in Paris.
-On October 12, 2019, Vlad fought his second fight under Glory where he defeated Artur Saladiak at Glory 69 in Dusseldorf, Germany.
+On October 12, 2019, Vlad fought his second fight under Glory where he defeated Artur Saladiak at Glory 69 in Düsseldorf, Germany.

 From October 19–27 Vlad fought in the WAKO Senior World Championships where he won gold against Nikola Todorovic, who was the 2019 Combat Games winner.
-To reach the finals, Vlad had to fight some top competitors in the 75 kg weight category, like Belorussian Max Spodarenko, Turkish Ali Cakir, who Vlad faced and defeated by K.O. in the first round at W5's 2017 Grand Prix "Kitek" and Bulgarian Teodor Hristov.
+To reach the finals, Vlad had to fight some top competitors in the 75 kg weight category, like Belarusian Max Spodarenko, Turkish Ali Cakir, who Vlad faced and defeated by K.O. in the first round at W5's 2017 Grand Prix "Kitek" and Bulgarian Teodor Hristov.
 Vlad won each bout 3:0, but in the semi-finals against Teodor, Vlad was badly cut.
 However, he was able to overcome the injury and win in the finals 3:0 to take gold.

 Bare knuckle boxing career

 Tuinov made his bare-knuckle boxing debut against Makhmud Musalov, also known as "Chess Player" at Top Dog FC 9 on June 25, 2021.
 He won the fight by a second-round knockout, flooring Musalov with a right cross.

-On the 24th of September, 2021 at the Top Dog FC X event Tuinov faced Vitalii "Chubatiy Pidor" Kovalenko, a fighter from Ukraine where "Chubatiy Pidor" got brutally knocked out in the second round.
+On the 24th of September, 2021 at the Top Dog FC X event Tuinov faced Vitalii Kovalenko, a fighter from Ukraine where Vitalii got brutally knocked out in the second round.

 Tuinov faced Pavel Shelest at Top Dog FC 15 on July 16, 2022.
 The fight ended in a draw, as neither fighter was able to knock the other out within the allotted three rounds.

+Tuinov made his Bare Knuckle Fighting Championship debut against Sabri Ben Henia on April 5, 2025 at BKFC 72 Dubai: Day 2.
+He won the fight by technical knockout in the first round.